-As part of the deal you have to agree to a code of conduct, decreed by the army’s media office.
+As part of the deal you have to agree to a code of conduct, set out by the army’s media office.

-You are told that you are not to operate outside of the framework of the trip – which is set out for you in terms of where you should go, and whom you should talk to.
+You are told that you are not to operate outside of the framework of the trip – which is set out for you in terms of where you should go and who you should talk to.

 You are issued with military clothing appropriate to the conditions in which you will be working.

-Throughout the trip you are closely chaperoned by army media officers, who arrange helicopter trips over the most-reported battle zones, organise interviews with senior military figures, and help arrange visits to a satellite communications vessel so that you can file your regular reports.
+Throughout the trip you are closely chaperoned by army media officers who arrange helicopter trips over the battle zones, set up interviews with senior military figures, and help arrange visits to a satellite communications vessel so that you can file your regular reports.

 The journalists talk among themselves a lot.
 They discuss what they will be filing, and what storylines they will be covering.

-Because they are all being exposed to the same information, there is little difference.
+Because they are all being exposed to the same information, there is little difference in what they file.
 The usual editorial tensions of working closely with competitors appear not to exist.

-The group is well aware that this is little more than a public relations stunt by the military, but all four are keen to take part for the experience of travelling to a recent war zone.
+The group is well aware that this is little more than a public relations stunt by the military, but all four are keen to take part in order to experience travelling to a war zone.